 WHY is this medicine prescribed?

-Daratumumab injection is used alone or in combination with other medications to treat multiple myeloma (a type of cancer of the bone marrow) in people who have not improved with treatment or who have improved after treatment with other medications but the condition returned.
-Daratumumab injection is also used in combination with other medications to treat multiple myeloma in newly diagnosed people who are unable to receive an autologous stem cell transplant (procedure in which certain blood cells are removed from the body and then returned to the body after chemotherapy and/or radiation treatment) and in people who have not improved with treatment or who have improved after treatment with other medications but the condition returned after treatment.
+Daratumumab injection is used alone or in combination with other medications to treat multiple myeloma (a type of cancer of the bone marrow) in newly diagnosed people and in people who have not improved with treatment or who have improved after treatment with other medications but the condition returned.
 Daratumumab is in a class of medications called monoclonal antibodies.
 It works by helping the body to slow or stop the growth of cancer cells.

 Are there OTHER USES for this medicine?

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 HOW should this medicine be used?

 Daratumumab comes as a liquid (solution) that is given intravenously (into a vein) by a doctor or nurse in a healthcare setting.
 Your doctor will decide how often you are to receive daratumumab based on other medications that may be given and your body's response to this medication.